pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-registry-ca-cert"></a> `--registry-ca-cert`

 Refers to the path to the self-signed certificate needed for custom/private registry.
-This flag can be also populated with a default value through environment variables.
-In this way, if the envvar `TANZU_APPS_REGISTRY_CA_CERT` is set, then there won't be necessary to use it in the command.
+This flag is also populated with a default value through environment variables.
+In this way, if the envvar `TANZU_APPS_REGISTRY_CA_CERT` is set, then it's not necessary to use it in the command.

-Check [tanzu apps workload envvars](../tanzu-apps-workload.hbs.md#a-idenvvarsaenvironment-variables-with-default-values) to know the currently supported environment variables.
+See [tanzu apps workload envvars](../tanzu-apps-workload.hbs.md#a-idenvvarsaenvironment-variables-with-default-values) to know the currently supported environment variables.

 <details><summary>Example</summary>